 Chateau Trotte Vieille maintains some of the oldest vines for producing Bordeaux wine in the right bank.
 In fact, several of these old vines are pre-phylloxera.
 That means some of their vines are over 150 years old!

-Serving and Decanting Chateau Trotte Vieille with Wine, Food, Pairing Tips
+Serving Chateau Trotte Vieille with Wine, Food, Pairing Tips

 Château Trotte Vieille Wine Tasting Notes